lucasazevedonet/date-and-date-time/README.md

 Component date and date/time
 ==================

-Component Date and Date/Time for mobile and  browser without javascript
+Cross-device component Date and Date/Time for mobile and  browser without javascript

 ```